uf2020/ccxt/Manual.md

 Exchanges expose information on open orders with bid (buy) and ask (sell) prices, volumes and other data.
 Usually there is a separate endpoint for querying current state (stack frame) of the *order book* for a particular market.
 An order book is also often called *market depth*.
 The order book information is used in the trading decision making process.

-The method for fetching an order book for a particular symbol is named `fetchOrderBook(symbol, params = {})` or `fetch_order_book(symbol, params={})`.
-It accepts a single symbol and an optional extra params dictionary (if supported by a particular exchange).
+The method for fetching an order book for a particular symbol is named `fetchOrderBook` or `fetch_order_book`.
+It accepts a symbol and an optional dictionary with extra params (if supported by a particular exchange).
 The method for fetching the order book is called like shown below:

 ```JavaScript
 // JavaScript